jerome-t/netmiko-csv-nexus-config/README.md

 # netmiko-csv-nexus-config
 This is a very simple python script to configure multiple Cisco Nexus switches from a CSV file.

 The script take the CVS file line by line; the first entry is the switch name, used to establish the SSH session.
-And the next entries are the configuration part, who can be changed.
+And the next entries are the configuration variables.
+Then, into the Python script, we use these variables with any commands you like.

 Before doing any change, the script will show you the planned changes and ask you for a confirmation.
 The script will also log all changes into log files, under /logs directory, including the date and time of the change.